 If the decision you’re trying to reverse or understand isn’t listed here, please tell us and we’ll do what we can to add useful information.

 This page often refers to the NICE guidelines for eating disorders.
-Although NICE guidance is developed for England, it also tends to be used in Wales, Northern Ireland and Scotland.
-The Scottish QIS recommendations were published to build upon the NICE guidelines, taking into account the Scottish landscape.
+Although NICE guidance is developed for England, it also tends to be used in Wales and Northern Ireland.
 The Scottish Intercollegiate Guidelines Network (SIGN) for Scotland also provide evidence based guidelines about how to treat different illnesses, including eating disorders.

 The NICE guidelines for eating disorders recommend that GPs make an immediate referral to a community-based, age-appropriate eating disorder service for a specialist assessment if an eating disorder is suspected, since people with eating disorders should receive treatment at the earliest opportunity.
 Some GPs haven’t been trained in eating disorders and so aren't aware of how serious they are or know that they require specialist treatment.
 This may lead to them not making the referral you need.
 Alternatively, due to service restrictions, some GPs may be unable to refer you for an assessment locally.
 These restrictions are most often due to commissioning, and are not reflective of the help and support you need or deserve.
 If this is the case, talk to your GP to find out whether they can make an out-of-area referral for you.